mertdemirel195/Data-Structures-Algorithms-Group-Project/README.md

 3. Verify Installation

 &emsp;&emsp; Once dependencies are installed, open the quickspot_app.ipynb file in Google Colab or Jupyter Notebook.
+&emsp;&emsp; Once all dependencies are installed, you can run the project in two different ways:

+Option A – Run in Visual Studio Code

+Open Visual Studio Code.

+Go to File → Open Folder → QuickSpot.

+Open the file MVPHarutYFinal.ipynb or quickspot_app.ipynb.

+If prompted, select the Python 3 interpreter.

+Run all cells (or press ▶ Run All).

+Wait for the message:

 # USAGE
 1. Select a Reference Point